Skip to main content

 Prayer:

 • Pray for the 18 adults and 5 kids in our current Catechism Class.
-A few are preparing for baptism and most are new to Anglicanism.

 • Pray for our Table Groups that have begun.
 These are groups that meet monthly for dinner and Compline and are a next step for folks to connect in community outside of Sunday Eucharist.